 What if the airline ignores you or denies your claim?

 Unfortunately in many cases the airline may deny your claim, or just flat out lie or even ignore you (see the recent CAA ruling over Ryanair for evidence of both of those).

 In some circumstances naming and shaming on social media can work as well, just look at the string of ‘we are sorry this has happened’ tweets on any airlines Twitter feed, but you do have to be careful with this.
-Don’t vent, as much as you may be tempted to.
+Don’t vent and get all angry and sweary, as much as you may be tempted to and as much as it may actually be justified, it isn’t worth it and won’t get you anywhere.
 Just state the facts, ask for help and inform them you will take things further.

 If that happens you should first try an alternative dispute resolution service, and if you can’t do that then contact the Civil Aviation Authority’s Passenger Advice and Complaints Team if you are within the EU’s jurisdiction or the Aviation Consumer Protection Division (ACPD) in the US.

 If that gets you nowhere you have up to 6 years to seek legal advice and make a claim that way.

 Alternatively you can just go nuclear and use the legal option straight off the bat.
 There are a variety of legal services now that will go after the airlines and make the claim for you.
 They take a percentage off the top of what you claim from the airline but they can save you a lot of time and trouble too, so it is up to you if you think this is a fair compromise.

 Fighting for your rights and doing the right thing.